-At least twice a year the audit committee shall discuss with the external auditor and the person responsible for the internal audit matters relating to the operation of the audit committee as well as any issues that have arisen during the audit process.
+At least twice a year the audit committee shall discuss with the external auditor matters relating to the operation of the audit committee as well as any issues that have arisen during the audit process.

 3.3.
 Remuneration committee

 Without prejudice to the provisions laid down in 3.1 that apply to all advisory committees, the following rules shall apply to the composition, role and operation of the remuneration committee.